Tariff increase - Information for remote residents

 Increased spend on power and water

-With an increase to tariffs commencing on 1 January 2013, the average spend on Power and Water bills and prepayment power cards is expected to increase.
-Active steps to reduce consumption can help to reduce the financial impact of the tariff increase.
-For ideas on how you can reduce your consumption, see the Use less power flyer.
+With an increase to tariffs commencing on 1 January 2014, the average spend on Power and Water bills and prepayment power cards is expected to increase.
+Active steps to reduce consumption can help reduce the financial impact of tariff increases.
+For ideas on how you can reduce your consumption, see the Use less power flyer or go to powerwater.com.au/customers/save

-The emergency credit on prepayment meters (credit which can be used when a power card runs out) increased from $5 to $8 to allow for the tariff increase.
+The emergency credit on prepayment meters (credit that can be used when a power card runs out) is $8.
 Note: Any emergency credit used will be deducted from the credit on the next power card to be inserted into the meter.

 Power card sales will increase

 Retailers of Power and Water pre-payment meter power cards are urged to plan for potential increases in sales of prepayment power cards.
-During the wet season the delivery of power cards can be effected due to road closures.
-Please ensure these factors are considered when ordering power cards to avoid shortages.
+During the wet season the delivery of power cards can be affected due to road closures.
+Please ensure these factors are considered when ordering power cards so shortages can be avoided.

 Use less power and water

-Below are a few simple and effective ideas that can be used to reduce your power and water usage.
+There are a few simple and effective ways in which power and water usage can be reduced.

 - Turn off all lights and fans when you are not in the room.